win102nett/super-Class/README.md

         $Paul = new Programmer('Paul Conrad', 12, 'PHP', 'Bachelor of Science in Computer Science');

-// f.
-Display the programmer information using the output function.
-[1 mark]
+/* f.
+Display the programmer information using the output function. */
         $Paul->output();

-// g.
-Use the setter function to change Paul Conrad years of experience from 12 to 30 and language from PHP to Java.
-[2 marks]
+/* g.
+Use the setter function to change Paul Conrad years of experience from 12 to 30 and language from PHP to Java. */

        $Paul->setEXP(30);
        $Paul->setLANG('Java');

-// h.
-Display programmer updated information using the output function.
-[1 mark]
+/* h.
+Display programmer updated information using the output function. */

        $Paul->output();

-// i.
-Use the getter function to display the programmer name and education.[2 marks]
+/* i.
+Use the getter function to display the programmer name and education.[2 marks] */

        echo "Programmer's Name: ".$Paul->getName().'<br>';
        echo "Education: ".$Paul->getEDU();